Genetic diversity for future food production!

-CULTON – a comprehensive overview of the world’s cultivars
+CULTON – a complete overview of the world’s domesticated organisms

-There is no comprehensive catalog of plant varieties and animal breeds.
+There is no comprehensive catalog of plant cultivars (often called “varieties”), animal breeds and cultivated strains of microorganisms.
 Only specialized scientific systems and catalogs from commercial entities.

-We need one complete and up-to-date source of structured information.
+We need one complete and up-to-date source of structured information, for ever free of charge.
 In this way, everyone can find varieties with the characteristics needed to build locally adapted sustainable production systems.